-Applied Economics focuses on developing economic models which can be used to make decisions about national and foreign policy.
-It requires a solid knowledge of mathematics and the ability to reason about economics, and will appeal to those who want to make concretely useful policy suggestions which are based on economic knowledge.
+An “Applied Economics” concentration typically requires a solid knowledge of mathematics and the ability to reason about economics, and will appeal to those who want to make concretely useful policy suggestions which are based on economic knowledge.

 Econometrics / Quantitative Methods

 An Econometrics or Quantitative Methods concentration focuses heavily on the mathematical and statistical side of economics.
 While every economist is going to need some familiarity with econometrics in order to do their jobs, this concentration dives deep.
 Students are highly encouraged to come with at least some background in statistics or calculus in order to succeed in this concentration.

 Students who complete an econometrics concentration may develop less specific “real world” subject matter expertise than others, so this may not be a great choice for students who have a clearly defined research interest (unless that interest is in econometrics, of course!).

 However, this concentration provides an extremely solid foundation for future research or PhD studies, since often the hardest part about conducting economic research is doing an appropriate quantitative analysis.
 Econometricians who do not specialize in a particular real-world application nevertheless lay the groundwork for other economists’ research.
 They are instrumental to the development of economics as a serious research discipline – just look to the accomplishments of Dr. Wooldridge.

 And, it’s relatively easier to pivot from a quantitative methods focus into any other economic subfield than to do the same pivot from other concentrations.
 That’s because econometric methods are the foundation of solid, repeatable, trustworthy economic research, and form the backbone of knowledge generation for economists.